Eventual-Inc/reference-multimodal-datalake/README.md

 2. **Running multimodal operations:** extract the height/width of an image, or maybe calculate the CLIP embedding of an image
 3. **Running (multimodal) LLMs... efficiently:** run the newest fancy open-sourced LLM model on all the available GPUs, or maybe make API calls to OpenAI's GPT-4o to prompt my models with my images
 4. **Feed model training:** stream my data to a model training system (e.g. Pytorch running on GPU machines)
-2. **Clustering algorithms:** cluster my documents based on some semantic similarity metric, and then deduplicate them
+5. **Clustering algorithms:** cluster my documents based on some semantic similarity metric, and then deduplicate them
+6. **Retrieval:** retrieve documents to augment to a dataset (both semantic and metadata-based)

 Traditional data warehouses (or a data lakehouse, if you're feeling fancy) really handle only (1) well.
 This repo shows an example of building an effective **Multimodal** data warehouse using nothing but [Daft](https://www.getdaft.io), good old Parquet files, and URLs pointing to files in AWS S3 (or any object store of your choice, really).